A SHORT HISTORY OF NICARAGUA

 In 1893 a man named Jose Santos Zelaya made himself dictator of Nicaragua.
 In 1909 there was a rebellion and Zelaya was forced to resign.
 In 1912 the USA sent marines to occupy Nicaragua.
 They remained there until 1933.

-Meanwhile in 1961 the Frente Sandinsta de Liberacion or Sandinista National Liberation Front (FSLN) was formed.
+Meanwhile in 1961 the Frente Sandinista de Liberacion or Sandinista National Liberation Front (FSLN) was formed.
 They began a long guerilla war.
-In 1972 Mangua was struck by a severe earthquake.
+In 1972 Managua was struck by a severe earthquake.
 Somoza and his cronies took much of the international aid and opposition to his regime grew.
 By 1978 rebellion was spreading across Nicaragua.
-Finally in 1979 the Sandanistas launched an offensive.
-On 17 July 1979 Somoza fled abroad and on 19 July the Sandanistas captured Managua.
+Finally in 1979 the Sandinistas launched an offensive.
+On 17 July 1979 Somoza fled abroad and on 19 July the Sandinistas captured Managua.
 The long campaign against Somoza had cost 50,000 lives.

 Meanwhile in 1972 Managua, the capital of Nicaragua was devastated by an earthquake which killed thousands.

-Today Nicaragua is still a very poor country.
-Nicaragua is overwhelmingly an agricultural nation but tourism is a growing industry.
+Today Nicaragua is still a poor country.
+Nicaragua is an agricultural nation but tourism is a growing industry.
 Many people from Nicaragua work abroad and there is much underemployment at home.
-Today the population of Nicaragua is 5.7 million.
+In 2020 the population of Nicaragua was 6.6 million.